 Here is a short representative list of locally owned businesses in the Reno / Tahoe area.
 Just about anything available in a big chain store can be had from a store owned by our neighbors.
 My list is only intended to give you an idea of what's out there.
 It is not an endorsement of any particular business, nor is any disrespect meant to anyone not listed.
 As you can see from this small sample, you can get everything you want without ever spending a dime in a big box.
 You'll help keep the local economy moving and probably have a more enjoyable shopping experience to boot.

-- MidTown District Reno - Upcoming area with shops, restaurants, and bars.
+- MidTown District Reno - an Upcoming area with shops, restaurants, and bars.

 - Wells Avenue Merchants - An amazing variety of locally owned Reno businesses.